kaburkett/office-pranks/README.md

 Opens Issues by Julia Michaels on users browser at startup

  * Must be added to user's startup folder
+ * Downloads nircmd a tool that can set system parameters.
+ * Uses nircmd to unmute user's system volume, and sets it to 50%
  * Should only be used for people who have issues.